How are tax credits different from tax deductions? A CFP® offers insights getting the most back from your tax return.

 Lucky for you, online tax programs are better than ever at recognizing the deductions and credits that apply to your situation, and their algorithms are getting more advanced every year.
 If you hire a CPA, I bet they’re also pretty good at recognizing the deductions and credits that apply to your situation.
 If you miss one, don’t panic!
 You’ll probably have the opportunity to “amend” your tax return and claim what’s rightfully yours.
 (This happened to me, and I’ll share that story in my next post.)

 Even though CPAs and online tax services are typically really good at finding your deductions and credits, stuff happens.
 It’s beneficial for you to be familiar with the deductions and credits that can apply to your situation.
-You should be able to check your tax return before it’s filed, but if not, you can always do your due diligence afterward.
-(Just remember, it takes another step if you have to check after you file.)
+You should be able to check your return before it’s filed, but if not, you can always do your due diligence afterward.
+(Just remember, it takes another step if you have to change anything check after you file.)
 Either way, keep the following deductions and credits in mind:

 Note: The following deductions are available whether you itemize your deductions or not.
 There are many rules and limits that may apply; visit the IRS website to learn more.
 If you itemize your deductions, there are many additional deductions that may apply to your situation.
 Check out my last post to learn what’s available as itemized deductions and whether itemizing is right for you.